 Hi

-I’m Ian, a writer, and author based in the mythical Eden Valley, Cumbria.
+Dr.Loftus,is a writer, and author based in the Eden Valley, Cumbria.

-I’ve also had several poems published in Poems for the Open Mind and Now Poetry a few years ago and was short-listed for a Cinnamon Press short story competition recently.
+During his younger years, Ian had several poems published in Poems for the Open Mind and Now Poetry.
+A few years ago, he was also shortlisted for a Cinnamon Press short story competition.”

 My Philosophy on Writing.